MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Set-MpPreference.md

 ### -SignatureDefinitionUpdateFileSharesSources

 Specifies file-share sources for definition updates.

-Specify sources as a bracketed sequence of Universal Naming Convention (UNC) locations, separated by the pipeline symbol; for example, { \\\\Server01\Share01 | \\\\Server02\Share02 | \\\\Server03\Share03}.
+A valid value uses the following syntax:
-If you specify a value for this parameter, Windows Defender attempts to connect to the shares in the order that you specify.
+`{\\Server1\Share1 | \\Server2\Share2 | ... \\ServerN\ShareN}`.

-After Windows Defender updates a definition, it stops attempting to connect to shares on the list.
+Windows Defender tries to connect to the shared folders in the specified order.
+After the update is successful, Windows Defender stops trying to connect to the remaining shared folders in the list.

-If you do not specify a value for this parameter, the list is empty.
+To empty this setting, use the value `" "`.

 ```yaml
 Type: String